rafelafrance/digi_leap_old/README.md

 #### What is a label?

 We are currently considering a label as a separate piece of paper affixed to the herbarium sheet.
-So the stamp in the upper right corner or at the center near the bottom are not considered labels.
+Therefore, the stamp in the upper right corner or at the center near the bottom are not labels.
 We are also excluding rulers and color guides like the one at the bottom of the image.
 Other things not considered labels are envelopes containing plant parts, and any tags attached by string to the specimen.
-In this image, the labels are clustered at the bottom right and include typewritten labels, handwritten labels, barcodes, and a QR-code.
+In this image, the labels are at the bottom right and include typewritten labels, handwritten labels, barcodes, and a QR-code.

 Labels will be roughly aligned to the edges of the herbarium sheet itself.

 #### Model training for finding labels

-The strategy we are using for training this model is to download some herbarium sheets and have volunteers (citizen scientists) identify where the labels are on the sheet and what type of writing is on them.
+The strategy we are using for training this model is to download some herbarium sheets and have volunteers (citizen scientists) identify where the labels are and what type of writing they contain.
 We are using [Notes from Nature](https://www.zooniverse.org/organizations/md68135/notes-from-nature) to organize the data collection.
 Notes from Nature is a part of the [Zooniverse](https://www.zooniverse.org/).

 We use [download_images.py](download_images.py) (**TODO rewrite this script**) to download images for Notes from Nature "expeditions".